kcleland0818/java-variables/README.md

    Note: Initialization is referred to the first time a variable is assigned a value */
 name = "Katie";

-// The variable is now being assigned (or re-assigned) to "Emily" name = "Emily";
+// The variable is now being assigned (or re-assigned) to "Hua" name = "Hua";
 ```

 It is important to note that in order to use the variable, it must be